grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/10 Page/bringToFront.md

 excerpt: 'Browser module: page.bringToFront method'
 ---

-Activates the browser tab so that it comes into focus and actions can be performed against it.
+Activates the browser tab which brings the page in focus to allow actions to be performed onto it.

 ### Example